damianhakert/damianhakert.github.io/source/_posts/2015-05-13-gitlab-gitorious-free-software.markdown

 >  version is free software, so it is ethical.
 The nonfree version is
 >  nonfree software, so it is not ethical.

-Does Gitlab CE deserve attention from the free software community?
+Does GitLab CE deserve attention from the free software community?
 I believe so.
 Importantly, there is another strong consideration: displacing proprietary services like GitHub and Bitbucket, which host a large number of projects and users.
-Gitlab has a strong foothold, which is an excellent place for a free software project to be in.
+GitLab has a strong foothold, which is an excellent place for a free software project to be in.

-If we are to work together as a community, we need to respect Gitlab's free licensing choices just as we expect Gitlab to respect ours.
+If we are to work together as a community, we need to respect GitLab's free licensing choices just as we expect GitLab to respect ours.
 Providing respect does not mean that you are conceding: I will never personally use a non-copyleft license for my software; I'm firmly rooted in my dedication to the [free software philosophy][2], and I'm sure that many other readers are